Warzone-Maps-of-Guezt1234/Urban_Gridlock/.github/ISSUE_TEMPLATE/balance-report.md

  - team or ffa: [e.g. ffa for 4 players, 2 v 2, or 1 v 1]
  - move order: [e.g. cycle or random]
  - distribution mode: [e.g. 2 bases, 2 v 2, full distribution, random warlords, etc]
- - army settings: [5 income, no luck]
+ - army settings: [0 income, no fog, no luck]

 **Additional context**
 Add any other context about the problem here.